-<TRX file> TRX file provided to you by MARX distributor with your customer specific the Evaluation Kit)

-CRYPTO-BOX hardware (cbu\demo.trx for demo CRYPTO-BOX shipped with also used by SmrxProg for further CRYPTO-BOX programming (see

-<INI-file> INI file with CRYPTO-BOX configuration (see Test.ini as example)

-<XML file> XML file with application protection settings and CRYPTO-BOX configuration automatic creation of the prototype XML script.

-AC\Test.xml as example)

-Also a prototype XML file can created with SxAF for the active project (menu "Project"->"Generate Script for SmrxTools").
-Even if not using SxAF for protection and license management this option can still be useful for file generation.

-Another option is to use Partition Editor (PE) utility for extended XML (script)
+<trx file=""></trx> TRX file provided to you by MARX distributor with your customer specific CRYPTO-BOX hardware (cbu_demo.trx for demo CRYPTO-BOX shipped with the Evaluation Kit) <ini-file> <xml file=""></xml></ini-file> INI file with CRYPTO-BOX configuration (see Test.ini as example) XML file with application protection settings and CRYPTO-BOX configuration also used by SmrxProg for further CRYPTO-BOX programming (see AC_Test.xml as example) Also a prototype XML file can created with SxAF for the active project (menu "Project"->"Generate Script for SmrxTools").
+Even if not using SxAF for protection and license management this option can still be useful for automatic creation of the prototype XML script.
+Another option is to use Partition Editor (PE) utility for extended XML (script) file generation.